 Check the Appliances

-- Instead of blue, the flame is yellow or orange color
+- Instead of blue, the flame is a yellow or orange colour

 - The device has a brown, black or roasted area